-The MAP consists of the following component:
+The MAP consists of the following function:

-Metadata Access Point (MAP): The MAP is a component to which other TNC components may publish, subscribe, and search data which reflects the state of TNC elements and aids in decision making and policy enforcement.
-The MAP allows components which are not involved with the initial network access process, like flow controllers, to enforce policies based on relationships to endpoints, users, capabilities, roles, device activities and postures as well as other run time data.
-The MAP allows components which are not directly connected to an AR, like sensors, to publish information about network activities which may be of interest to PEPs, PDP, and flow controllers and other sensors.
+Metadata Access Point Server (MAPS): The MAPS function is a component to which other TNC components may publish, subscribe, and search data which reflects the state of TNC elements and aids in decision making and policy enforcement.
+The MAPS allows components which are not involved with the initial network access process, like Flow Controllers, to enforce policies based on relationships to endpoints, users, capabilities, roles, device activities and postures as well as other run time data.
+The MAPS allows elements which are not directly connected to an AR, like Sensors, to publish information about network activities which may be of interest to PEPs, PDP, and other MAP Clients.

-3.6.5 Policy Decision Point
+3.6.5 MAP Client

-The PDP consists of the following components:
+MAP Clients consist of the following functions: